HomeBlogFive Tips To Boost Wifi Range

 The same is true with wireless routers.
 If your router is more than three years old, you may want to consider upgrading to newer technology.
 WiFi tech is constantly evolving — similar to how cell signal is always moving toward something faster.
 Your old WiFi router may not support the newest technology, which could be slowing down your entire home network.

 This is especially true if you’ve already updated devices in your home.
 Newer computers, smart televisions, and other connected devices might have been designed with newer WiFi technology in mind.
 They may not run efficiently on old tech.
+A newer router may indeed boost WiFi range.

 If your house isn’t already wired with Ethernet, this can be a somewhat expensive option.
 However, it lets you create a design that ensures WiFi connections are nearby wherever you need them most.